fpereiro/gotoB/readme.md

 - `v`, a string containing the current version of the library.
 - `B`, a one character string containing the [ve](https://en.wikipedia.org/wiki/Ve_(Cyrillic)) letter of the Cyrillic alphabet.
 This string is meant to be a handy reference to the letter, which will be used in some parts of the library.
 - `t`, an integer timestamp to mark the time when gotoв is loaded.
-This is useful as an "instant zero" timestamp for performance measurements.
+This is useful as an "instant zero" timestamp that can serve as reference for performance measurements.

 The remaining seven keys of the main object map to recalc entities.
 The first one, `r`, maps to the single instance of recalc used by gotoв.
 The other six map to the public objects and methods of the recalc instance: